 Then, you can define your target audience and gear your strategy towards this audience.

 Based on my experience in search marketing I have found that quality content converts at a higher rate.
-Quality content for general contracting services can include:
+Quality content for dentist services can include:

-The Webmasons have experience developing content marketing strategies for general contractors.
-We can help identify opportunities and develop a plan to increase your web leads.
+The Webmason has delivered comprehensive content strategies for hundreds of service area businesses and has helped businesses grow online through effective content marketing.
+I have experience developing content marketing strategies for dental professionals.
+I can help identify opportunities and develop a plan to increase your web leads.
 Contact us today.